szymon-owczarzak/aem-go-kotlin-examples/README.md

 ![logo](./src/resources/logo.png)

-In this example project you can compare Java and Kotlin implementations of common interfaces that are used when developing AEM based projects.
+This project will help you learn Kotlin programming language.
+You will find examples of common AEM developer tasks all written in both Java and Kotlin.

 ### If you like to run it just type